Keep Calm and Keep Your Immune System Strong!

 - 1 15 ounce can Organic Coconut Milk

-- 2 tablespoons Savory Spice Store Indochina Blend*
+- 2 Tbsp.
+Savory Spice Store Indochina Blend*

 - 8 cups Chicken Bone Broth or Vegetable Broth